AshkanGoharfar/Crawler_for_alexa.com/README.md

 This dataset is a record of all information on the top websites in each category in Alexa ranking.

 # Content
-This dataset includes several site data, which were achieved from "alexa.com/siteinfo" (for example alexa.com/siteinfo/facebook.com).
+The dataset includes several site data, which were achieved from "alexa.com/siteinfo" (for example alexa.com/siteinfo/facebook.com).
 Data is included for the top 50 websites for every 550 categories in Alexa ranking.
 (The dataset was obtained for about 12200 sites.)
 The data also includes keyword opportunities breakdown fields, which vary between categories.
 As well as each site has important parameters like alltopicstopkeywordssearchtrafficparameter which represent search traffics in competitor websites to this site.
 For more details about each site's data, you can find the site's name and site's information in the dataset and you can search alexa.com/siteinfo/SiteName link to understand each parameter and columns in the dataset.

 # How it's written
-This dataset was collected using the Beautiful soup and selenium library with chrome web driver to crawl alexa.com data using python language.
+The dataset was collected using the Beautiful soup and selenium library with chrome web driver in order to crawl alexa.com data using python language.

 # Acknowledgements